jcalso/Ethereum-Micro-Betting/README.md

 # Ethereum-Micro-Betting
-Smart Contract that orchestrates a wager between two parites
+Smart Contract that orchestrates a wager between two parties on the Ethereum Blockchain